 As you can imagine we had a lot of time on our hands, so we played tournament Chess.
 I got so into the matches that I would think all night about strategy and mistakes I made.
 Of course the next day I would be physically and mentally exhausted.

 Above all that, becoming a chess expert requires a significant investment of your time.
-You will have to deliberately practice the game of chess and often alone to become a top player.
+You will have to deliberately practice the game, often alone, to become a top player.
 And you might have to give up on your other activities because chess games often last for hours.

 This website is the best for the competitive online chess experience.
 It has everything you need.
 You can learn and grow in your skills, and there are various articles you can read to learn even more.
 You can also find different video lessons to sharpen your skills in the game.
 There are some premium features for which you will have to pay.
 But for the game itself, you can enjoy it for free.